 Many businesses use both relational databases and non-relational databases.
-While NoSQL databases are gaining popularity due to their speed and scalability, highly structured SQL databases might be preferable in certain cases.
+While NoSQL databases are gaining popularity due to their speed and scalability, you might prefer highly structured SQL databases in certain cases.

 You might choose an SQL database for the following reasons: